antaz/hikari/README.md

 Additionally set `XDG_RUNTIME_DIR` to `/tmp` in your environment.

+### Setting up PAM

+Setting up PAM is needed to give `hikari` the ability to unlock the screen when using the screen locker.
+Copy the appropriate `hikari-unlocker` file from the `pam.d` folder to `/usr/local/etc/pam.d` (or `/etc/pam.d` on most Linux systems).

 ### Setting up XKB

 `hikari` currently gets its `xkb` settings settings the appropriate environment